PoshLizard/resturantApp/README.md

-# React Restaurant App

-Welcome to React Restaurant App!
-This is a sample restaurant application built using React, Material-UI, and Vite.
-It allows users to browse the restaurant's menu and explore various dishes.

 ## Features

 - Browse the Menu: View a list of delicious dishes available at our restaurant.
 - Responsive Design: The app is designed to work seamlessly across different devices.

-## Demo

-Check out the live demo of the app: [React Restaurant App Demo](https://ideepakpg.github.io/react-restaurant-app/)

 ## Technologies Used